-The Philadelphia Inquirer reports with an update about state budget meetings.
+The Associated Press reports with an update about the state budget.

 Community and Economic Impact of Hospitals: